What Are the Benefits of Culligan Bottled Water?

 Next there’s artesian well water.
 Which originates from an aquifer.

-An aquifer contains water and is made up of layers of porous rock, sand and earth.
+An aquifer contains water and is made of layers of porous rock, sand and earth.
 It comes under pressure from surrounding upper layers of rock or clay.

 When tapped, this pressure pushes water above the level of the aquifer.
 Sometimes to the surface.
 But other means may sometimes be used to help bring the water to the surface.